 Willie Mae Kirk

-She began teaching in 1947 after attending and graduating from Old Anderson High School and Sam Huston College (Huston-Tillotson Univ) in 1947.
-She taught elementary education until she retired in 1982.
+After graduating from Old Anderson High School and Sam Huston College (now Huston-Tillotson University) in 1947, she began teaching elementary education, which she did until she retired in 1982.
 She later accomplished her graduate work in education at Prairie View College and the University of Texas here in Austin.

-She was a co-founder of the 1963-1964 Mothers Action Council, a timely and controversial local civil rights movement and collaborated with other citizens and community leaders on different FRONTS to heal racial tensions and promote social justice and education in Austin.
+She was a co-founder of the 1963-1964 Mothers Action Council, which led demonstrations to integrate public facilities in Austin during the 1960s and collaborated with other citizens and community leaders on different fronts to heal racial tensions and promote social justice and education in Austin.